rancher/windows/docs/active-directory/core-concepts/02-active-directory-domains-data-accounts-and-controllers.md

 ## Active Directory Domain Controllers

-Active Directory Domain Controllers represent the main API server responsible for handling operations occurring with a particular Domain.
-There may be one or many Controllers per domain, and Controllers may have special roles assigned to them to achieve different outcomes within a Forest.
+Active Directory Domain Controllers represent the main API server responsible for handling operations occurring with a particular Domain, typically relating to authentication or other security operations.
+There may be one or many Controllers per domain, and Controllers may have special roles assigned to them to achieve different outcomes within Domains and Forests.

 There are two main types of domain controllers

-1. Single Primary Domain Controller (PDC)
+1. Primary Domain Controller (PDC)
-    1. A single computer responsible for controlling the domain.
-It contains a master directory database which includes all the Domains resources and security information
+    1. The primary Domain Controller for a given Domain, it contains a master directory database which includes all the Domains resources and security information.
 2. Backup Domain Controllers (BDC)
     1. Backups for the Primary Domain Controller.
 These can also be used in conjunction to the Primary Domain Controller as a load balancing solution.
 The databases are automatically replicated across all BDC from the PDC on a periodic basis.

-Domain Controllers can be assigned a dedicate type to better handle data replication and consistency ([Source](https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2003/cc779716(v=ws.10)))
+Domain Controllers can be assigned a dedicated role to better handle data replication and consistency ([Source](https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2003/cc779716(v=ws.10)))

 1. Standard